StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 Of course, without the excellent textbook by Richard McElreath, this package would not have been possible.
 The author has also been supportive of this work and gave permission to use the datasets.

 This repository is derived from work by Max Lapan, Karajan, previous and current Stan versions of StatisticalRethinking.jl.
-It has been improved through comments and suggestions of many other contributors.
+It has been improved through comments and suggestions by many other contributors.

 ## Versions

 ### Version 5.0.0 (Under development, will take time)

-1. Complete overhaul.likely using Makie.jl, Graphs.jl and more.
+1. Complete overhaul.
+Likely using Makie.jl, Graphs.jl and more.
-2. Larger notebooks.
-3. Dropped additional figures in early chapters.

 ### Version 4.5.0

-1. Adapted chapters 5 to 14 to an initial Pluto format.
+1. Adapted Max Lapan's chapters 5 to 14 to an (initial) Pluto format.

 ### Version 4.0.5